FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/FAQ/FAQ-ServerLimits.md

 ## Full Answer

 If you have your own server-side logic for locking/unlocking functionality based on usage (such as '100 posts per month'), you will want to identify the same user across app installs or devices.
-To do this, you can access `appAccountToken` on the `FreemiumKit` environment object which will return a `UUID` stored right within StoreKit (so Apple makes sure you recognize the same user across devices – we don't that data on our servers).
+To do this, you can access `appAccountToken` on the `FreemiumKit` environment object which will return a `UUID` stored right within StoreKit (so Apple makes sure you recognize the same user across devices – we don't store that data on our servers).

-Access the field only after purchases are loaded like so:
+Access the field after purchases are loaded like so:

 ```swift
 import FreemiumKit